MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-conclusion.md

 [!INCLUDE [powerbi-adoption-roadmap-context](includes/powerbi-adoption-roadmap-context.md)]

 This article concludes the series on Power BI adoption.
-It's hoped that the strategic and tactical considerations and action items presented in this series will assist you in your Power BI adoption efforts, and with creating a productive data culture in your organization.
+The strategic and tactical considerations and action items presented in this series will assist you in your Power BI adoption efforts, and with creating a productive data culture in your organization.

 This series covered the following aspects of adoption: